EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 This field specifies the type of supply air fan object used by this fan coil.
 The supply air fan is part of the fan coil compound object.
 The only valid supply air fan types are:

+* Fan:SystemModel

 * Fan:OnOff

 * Fan:ConstantVolume

 * Fan:VariableVolume

+Note that Fan:SystemModel was added as of version 8.5 and is recommended for use in new models.
+Fan:OnOff, Fan:ConstantVolume, and Fan:VariableVolume may be deprecated in a future version.

 #### Field: Supply Air Fan Name